Signed in as:

 Amy graduated from Concordia College in St. Paul and received her MEd from The University of Minnesota.
 She lives with her family in the picturesque small town of Fosston.

-Melinda Anderson has a varied career in education in the last 13 years.
-Upon graduating Magna Cum Laude from MSUM with a double Bachelor of Arts in English with an emphasis on writing and a minor in communication studies and a Bachelor of Science in English and Secondary Education, Melinda taught language arts in Minnesota.
+Melinda Anderson has a varied career in education in the last fifteen years.
+Upon graduating Magna Cum Laude from Minnesota State University Moorhead with a double Bachelor of Arts in English with an emphasis on writing and a minor in communication studies and a Bachelor of Science in English and Secondary Education, Melinda taught language arts in Minnesota.

 Melinda received her Master of Education with an emphasis in Library and Information Technologies from Valley City State University and began work in higher education for the next ten years.
 Through this she held various roles including Dean of Faculty, Dean of Student, Dean of Education, and Campus Director focusing all roles on building a team in an environment of fun.

 After receiving her Doctor of Education in Interdisciplinary Leadership from Creighton University, Melinda worked as a Curriculum Designer at MState focusing on certificate-based training in mobile training environments.
 Melinda continued her career in higher education at White Earth Tribal and Community College as the Dean of Student Services and later as Academic Dean.

 Personally, Melinda enjoys spending time with her husband, Matt, and children.
 They are avid outdoorsmen and enjoy being outside whenever possible.
 When not outside, she creates by sewing, quilting, decorating (and redecorating), and doing all the crafts with the kids.
 She loves pretending to be a farmer with her handful of chickens and one dog.
 She would like to be off the grid but loves Pinterest, Instagram, and streaming TV too much.
 Her passion in education is the joy created by people having growth in creativity and completing their goals.

-Bridget has over twelve years of experience working in Higher Education in administration and instruction.
+Bridget has over fifteen years of experience working in Higher Education in administration and instruction.
 She graduated from the University of North Dakota with a BSCJS.
 After graduation, she spent five years as a North Dakota State Trooper.

 She received her Master of Business Administration and began working in Higher Education Administration at the